lottapispa/matikkasovellus-tsoha/README.md

 Tietokannat ja web-ohjelmointi course

 ### Teaching app
 My topic is an educational application from the example topics.
-The application provides online courses where mathematics are taught.
+The application provides online courses that teach mathematics.
 The courses include text material and exercises.
 Each user is a teacher or a student.

 #### Features of the app:
 - The user can log in and out and register as a user.